Lateral cutaneous nerve of thigh

 The lateral cutaneous nerve of the thigh (also called the lateral femoral cutaneous nerve) is a cutaneous nerve of the thigh.
 It originates from the dorsal divisions of the second and third lumbar nerves from the lumbar plexus.
 It passes under the inguinal ligament to reach the thigh.
 It supplies sensation to the skin on the lateral part of the thigh by an anterior branch and a posterior branch.

 The lateral cutaneous nerve of the thigh can be investigated using ultrasound.
 Local anaesthetic can be injected around the nerve for skin grafts and surgery around the outer thigh.
 Nerve compression (usually around the inguinal ligament) can cause meralgia paraesthetica.

 Structure

+The nerve is usually 1-2 mm thick.

 Origin

 The lateral cutaneous nerve of the thigh is a nerve of the lumbar plexus.
-It arises from the posterior rami of the second and third lumbar nerves (L2-L3).
+It arises from the anterior rami of the second and third lumbar nerves (L2-L3).

 Course and relations

 It passes through psoas major muscle, and emerges from its lateral border.
 It crosses the iliacus muscle obliquely, toward the anterior superior iliac spine (ASIS).
 It is crossed by the deep circumflex iliac artery and the deep circumflex iliac vein.
-It then passes under the inguinal ligament.
-It passes through the muscular lacuna.
-It then passes over the sartorius muscle into the thigh, travelling from medial to lateral.
-It is usually between 1 and 2 mm thick.
+It enters the thigh by passing beneath (the lateral part of) the inguinal ligament in the muscular lacuna, or through (the lateral part of) the inguinal ligament itself.
+It then passes over the sartorius muscle, travelling from medial to lateral.